MicrosoftDocs/iis-docs/iis/get-started/case-studies/case-study-iis-80-scaling-on-an-hp-proliant-dl980-g7-8-processor-socket-system.md

 More specifically, the NUMA affinity can be configured using the following cmdlet: Set-NetAdapterRSS.
 This cmdlet takes a few parameters related to the Server's hardware topology.
 The parameters are: BaseProcessorGroup, BaseProcessorNumber, MaxProcessors and NumaNode.

-There are two ways to gather the values of such properties: Manual and thru PowerShell.
+There are two ways to gather the values of such properties: Manual and through PowerShell.

 In order to correctly configure the NUMA affinity settings, it's imperative to identify the physical connection of a network adapter to a given NUMA node.